- 1 red pepper, preferably the long, thin skinned romano variety

 A member of the nightshade family (along with aubergines, peppers and chillies), tomatoes are in…

-- 10 shelled hazelnut
+- 10 shelled hazelnuts

 Grown in Europe and the US, hazelnuts are encased in a smooth, hard brown shell but are most…

-- 10 blanched almond
+- 10 blanched almonds

 arr-mund or al-mund